tableau/connector-plugin-sdk/docs/oauth.md

 # How to enable OAuth for a plugin connector

 First check your Database and Driver document to make sure if it supports OAuth.
+For a complete example please refer to https://github.com/tableau/connector-plugin-sdk/tree/dev-2021.1/samples/scenarios/snowflake_oauth.

 To enable OAUth for your connector, in the manifest add another field `<oauth-config>` and link to a oauthConfig.xml you created, described below.